top of page

 How to Make Cherry Jelly

-Writer's picture: Marie OvertonMarie Overton
+Marie Overton

-Living in Washington State we have access to an abundance of cherries.
-One of the lovely items we like to make from this fabulous fruit is cherry jelly.
+Living in Washington State I have access to an abundance of cherries.
+One of the lovely items I like to make from this fabulous fruit is cherry jelly.
 I really like to make cherry jelly in the winter because all it takes is cherry juice.
 So I juice the cherries in the summer and make cherry butter out of the pulp and save the juice to make cherry jelly during the winter months when my time is not quite so busy.
 It has a beautiful jewel-type quality to it that makes it a wonderful gift to give with a loaf of bread or a fabulous treat to add to your toast in the morning.

 Preparation

-Start by preparing your boiling waterbath canner with enough water to cover 8 half-pint jars with 1-2 inches of water.
+Start by preparing your boiling water bath canner with enough water to cover 8 half-pint jars with 1-2 inches of water.
 Place the water bath canner on the stove on medium heat.
 Next, preheat your jars.

 How to Make Cherry Jelly: